-- CO 1: Differentiate between sequence and series of functions and able to solve problems related to uniform convergence and differentiation and use the polynomials to approximate a function. - CO 2: Understand the fundamentals of measure theory which include the topics of outer measure, measurable sets, non-measurable sets, measurable functions. - CO 3: Manage to understand Little wood's three principles and apply Lebesgue Integral on different kind of function and also to make comparison between Riemann Integral and Lebesgue Integral. - CO 4: Demonstrate Differentiation and Integration and Solve Problems related to Absolute Continuity.
+CO 1: Differentiate between sequence and series of functions and able to solve problems related to uniform convergence and differentiation and use the polynomials to approximate a function.

+CO 2: Understand the fundamentals of measure theory which include the topics of outer measure, measurable sets, non-measurable sets, measurable functions.

+CO 3: Manage to understand Little wood's three principles and apply Lebesgue Integral on different kind of function and also to make comparison between Riemann Integral and Lebesgue Integral.

+CO 4: Demonstrate Differentiation and Integration and Solve Problems related to Absolute Continuity.

-Semester-II Session 2019-20 REAL ANALYSIS-II Course Code: MMSL-2331
+Master of Science (Mathematics) Semester-II Session 2020-21 Course Title: Real Analysis-II Course Code : MMSL-2331